basiqio/basiq-connect-control/README.md

 });
 ```

-2.2.
-Calling Basiq Connect with provided connect link:
+- Calling Basiq Connect with provided connect link:

-Add the following code to your .js file.
+Add the following code to your .js file:

 ```
 import BasiqConnect from 'basiq-connect';